-The Hungry Bin is an efficient worm farm, but it comes with a hefty price tag.
-It’s big and also requires some patience when starting out.
-You may need to wait 3-4 months before you can harvest the worm castings.
-However, this largely depends on the amount of food supply there is and the general health and population of your worm colony.
-This Hungry Bin review considers several aspects of a worm farm.
+The Hungry Bin composter is one of my favorite worm farms.
+But it comes with a hefty price tag.
+It’s big and requires some patience when starting.
+You may need to wait 3-4 months before you can harvest.
+I hope you enjoy this Hungry Bin review.

 - Well designed